Gabri432/gophysics/readme.md

 ## Features
 - It provides Physics formulas and constants for calculation porpuses.
 - It allows to create some objects to simplify some calculations (see example).
+- It also provides some common Math formulas in Physics.

 ## Which formulas are contained?
 ### Classical mechanics